gadler01/peripety-docs/docs/import/interface_cable_import.md

 ![Cable CSV](../img/import/cable_csv_2.png)

-Open the file with notepad, copy it into the rack import page on Peripety, and select the import button.
+Open the file with notepad or a text editor of your choice, copy it into the rack import page on Peripety, and select the import button.

 ![Cable Import](../img/import/cable_import_1.png)